 Management's estimate of premium related receivables and liabilities, including unearned premiums and premium discounts are based on the overall payroll health of the economy.
-In the current year the economy continues to recover and has been relatively stable and the estimates of premium related receivables and liabilities appears reasonable and no adjustment, recorded or unrecorded, is deemed necessary.
+In the premiums and premium discounts are based on the overall payroll health of the economy.
+In the current year the economy continues to recover and has been relatively stable and the estimates for premium related receivables and liabilities appears reasonable and no adjustment, recorded or unrecorded, is deemed necessary.

+unrecorded, is deemed necessary.

-Identify any significant audit adjustments.
+3. Identify any significant audit adjustments.

 None.

-Identify any disagreements with management, whether or not resolved to the auditor's satisfaction, relating to a financial accounting, reporting, or auditing matter that could be significant to the financial statements.
+4. Identify any disagreements with management, whether or not resolved to the auditor's satisfaction, relating to a financial accounting, reporting, or auditing matter that could be significant to the financial statements.

 None.

-Identify any serious difficulties encountered in performing the audit.
+5. Identify any serious difficulties encountered in performing the audit.

 None.

-Identify any major issues discussed with management prior to retention.
+6. Identify any major issues discussed with management prior to retention.

 None.

-Identify any management consultations with other accountants about auditing and accounting matters.
+7. Identify any management consultations with other accountants about auditing and accounting matters.

 None.